joshuaavalon/docker-cloudflare/README.md

 #### Zone ID

-Go to you domain overview page and scroll to the bottom.
-Copy the `Zone ID` in the API section.
+Go to your domain overview page and scroll to the bottom and copy the `Zone ID` in the API section.

 ![Zone ID](./guide/zone-id.png)